 Working with many different types of stone and themes, when Sue carves she tries to capture the natural essence of the stone to create one-of-a-kind sculptures for a home or garden.
 She believes that each stone has its own story to tell and the carving process is about discovering that story.

 As a member of the Northwest Stone Sculptors Association, Lane started seriously sculpting at 60 years old.
 He most often produces flowing organic pieces with emerging figurative forms of plants and animals.
-His work is suggestive rather than representational, and uses those free flowing organic forms as staging for metaphoric realism.
+His work is suggestive rather than representational, and uses those

-Owning and operating the Fine Art Builders, a custom stone fabrication business, Lloyd is an active member of the arts community as well as a successful entreprenuer.
-His business specializes in countertops, sinks, tables, fountians, memorials, fine art sculpture and anything that can be made of stone.
+Owning and operating the Fine Art Builders, a custom stone fabrication business, Lloyd is an active member of the arts community as well as a successful entrepreneur.
+His business specializes in countertops, sinks, tables, fountains, memorials, fine art sculpture and anything that can be made of stone.
 With many other skills, such as contracting, he welcomes and enjoys collaboration with architects, designers and clients to create the perfect, unique and personal pieces they are dreaming of.